aneesa-saleh/restaurant-reviews-qa/README.md

 ```
 npm run serve-and-open-cypress
 ```
+* In the Cypress Test Runner, click on `E2E Testing`
+* Select a browser and click on `Start E2E Testing in *Browser*`
-* In the Cypress Test Runner, select the desired test suite under `cypress/e2e` and click on the test you want to run.
+* Select the desired test suite under `cypress/e2e` and click on the test you want to run.
 There are two test files with End-to-End tests for each page of the application (`home-page.spec.ts, details-page.spec.ts`), and one that contains tests for User Journeys (`user-journeys.spec.ts`).

 ## License
 This project is licensed under the MIT License.